 - Can create excess costs if employee needs extra incentive

-Option 4: Hire a production assistant
+5. Hire a full-time, in-house production assistant

 Whereas graphic designers tend to spend most of their time creating layouts, choosing colors and fonts, and helping design your overall branding, production assistants spend the majority of their time importing content into design templates, making edits to existing designs, or editing photos.